📊AP Statistics Review

 b) the distribution of travel time for after 8 am has a larger mean as the median for both distributions is 15-16 but since the distribution for before 8 is approximately normal, the mean will be a similar value to the median but the distribution of after 8 is skewed to the right which means the mean will be pulled to the tail, in this case towards a higher value.
 Therefore the distribution of travel time for after 8am will have a higher mean.

 Nice responses!
 You have clear comparisons in part (a) of center, shape, and spread.
-You could strengthen part (a) by referring to “median” as your measure of center in this part - the means will likely be different as you correctly defend in part (b).
+You could strengthen part (a) by referring specifically to the median as your measure of center; the means will likely be different, as you correctly defend in part (b).

 a.
 On the graph of days when James leaves his house after 8 am the shape is fairly unimodal with a right skew whereas in the graph for before 8 am the shape is unimodal and moderately symmetric.
 The center for both graphs, according to the median appears to be between 15 and 16 minutes for his commute time.
 The spread for travel time after 8 am is greater than the spread for travel time before 8 am.
 Neither graph seems to show any apparent outliers.